-The .30 Carbine cartridge is an interesting one, with an interesting history.
+The .30 Carbine: an interesting cartridge with an interesting history.
 It’s not a round most people are familiar with, despite its impact on the world.
-I mean, this is essentially the first “intermediate cartridge” and the overall design goal for this would eventually lead to the 5.56 NATO/.223 that we all know and love today.
+I mean, this is essentially the first “intermediate cartridge,” and the overall design goal for this would eventually lead to the 5.56 NATO/.223 that we all know and love today.

 Want to know more about the .30 Carbine?

 Let’s dig into the history of this somewhat unknown caliber and talk about where it is today.

 Shortly before the outbreak of WWII, the US Army had a problem.
 Namely, the M1 Garand, that legendary battle rifle that beat the Nazis, was too heavy.
 At least for support personnel.

 Imagine: It’s 1938, Germany is making ugly noises throughout Europe, Japan is rattling its sabers (katanas?) and the latest war to end all wars is imminent.
 You’re a radio operator or maybe an artilleryman, and in addition to your regular field kit and radio/mortar equipment, you also have to carry a full-sized rifle that weighs about 10lbs and is constantly getting in the way, whether carried or slung across your back.